 We will discuss real-life examples to reassure you that everyone finds performance management tough.
 We will provide some practical advice and an opportunity for discussion with your peers.

 Catherine Mann is a Senior Executive Lawyer specialising in public sector employment and workplace relations law.
 She represents and advises Commonwealth agencies on the full range of employment and workplace relations issues, including complex and contentious matters relating to discrimination, dismissals, SES employment issues, public interest disclosures and enterprise agreements.
 Her experience also includes administrative law litigation in the Administrative Appeals Tribunal, Federal Court, Federal Circuit Court and workers’ compensation.
 She was solicitor on the record for the Minister for Workplace Relations in the Board of Bendigo TAFE v Barclay High Court appeal, and for the Commonwealth in the Ashby v Slipper litigation.
 She also worked on the fleet-grounding Qantas dispute.

-1.5 hours scheduled for either am or pm, the calendar will indicate which time.
+1.5 hours scheduled for either am or pm.
 Refreshments will be provided at each seminar.

 Standard fee – $220 (inclusive of GST) per person.
 No more than 20 people will be accepted on each course, and courses will only be conducted if we receive sufficient nominations.